Technical deep dive

 }

-It also allows paralell implementations for the same column interface, for example as paid extras (competing geoip implementations - we don't need to select between MaxMind or DbIP - we can use both and let the user decide which one to use).
+It also allows parallel implementations for the same column interface, for example as paid extras (competing geoip implementations - we don't need to select between MaxMind or DbIP - we can use both and let the user decide which one to use).

 Most column implementations are in columns/eventcolumns and columns/sessioncolumns packages, some will be scattered across protocol implementations.
 General interfaces are in columns package.